About Sheringham Town Council

 - Through the use of the Website

-- At the Annual Town Meeting held every year in April where reports are presented to the residents and there is an opportunity for discussion about any issues within the community.
+- At the Annual Town Meeting held every year (usually held in April) where reports are presented to the residents and there is an opportunity for discussion about any issues within the community.

 - By being approachable and involved in many of the activities which take place during the year.